What About the Latest COVID Discoveries?

 Inauguration Day is on January 20, when Joe Biden will be officially sworn-in as the new president.

 Joe Biden will hold a tightly secured inauguration.
 Worry that the protest and raid on the Capitol that happened January 6 might see a repeat has the city on lockdown.
 The inauguration, themed “America United,” has been designated as a national special security event that enables law enforcement agencies in Washington, D.C. to oversee the day.
 The National Mall is closed to the people and surrounded by 21,000 National Guard troops.
 The Washington Monument is also closed to the public.
-The Virginia Department of Transportation issued road closures around the capital.

 As is tradition, there will be a “pass in review” of the armed forces signaling allegiance to the new commander in chief.